gene-git/ssl-mgr/README.rst

 Recent changes and important info goes here.

+ * Fixed: sslm-info now shows all SANS including IP addresses.

+ * Fixed: typo in dns_primary when domain specific dns server provided caused it not to be used.

+ * Feature: config services list can now be wildcard (ALL or \*) same as command line

  * New config variable : renew_expire_days_spread (default 0)
    When set to value > 0, renew will happen between expiry_days ±spread days.
    Where spread days is randomly drawn from a uniform distribution between -spread and spread.